pwnVader/pwnVader/README.md

 ---

 ### Currently working on:
+- 🧪 Preparing for the eLearnSecurity Junior Penetration Tester (eJPTv2) certification – focusing on networking, web app exploitation, and practical pentesting techniques
 - 📘 Learning and solving challenges on TryHackMe and Hack The Box to sharpen my pentesting skills 🧑‍💻🔐
 - 🎥 Creating engaging cybersecurity content on TikTok to educate and inspire!
 - 💻 Diving deep into PortSwigger and Burp Suite